SickOS 1.1 — Walkthrough

 After running the module, I got the following result back.

 Port 80 seemed to be open, so it was time to scan the site.
 Nikto has the ability to scan the target behind a proxy.
-I used it to discover the script that is vulnerable to shellshock.
+I used it to discover the /cgi-bin/status

-I got excited and quickly wrote a command.
+command.
 It included a User-Agent header with the shellshock payload + Bash reverse shell, the proxy and of course the target URL. walkthrough

 Here comes the enumeration part again.
 I ran the famous LinEnum script and looked for credentials, but nothing unusual turned up.
-I noticed a Python script in the directory which was really suspicious to me.
+I noticed a Python script in the /var/www

-now i had a strong feeling that this file gets executed, so I used to monitor the running processes.
+to monitor the running processes.
 It’s an excellent tool, you should check it out: https://github.com/DominicBreuker/pspy

-The script runs periodically under the root user and the best part is that we can edit this file.
+script runs periodically under the root user and the best part is that we can edit this file.
 I took a simple Python reverse shell and replaced the contents of the file with it. walkthrough

 I didn’t have to wait long to get a connection back.
 This time the only difference is that I got root privileges.